devbkhadka/laravel-apache-docker/README.md

  ```
    docker stack deploy -c docker-compose.yaml laravel
  ```
 * The above command will run the services defined in docker-composer.yaml.
-For first time it may take up to an hour initialize the project and install the dependencies.
-To see the terminal output of whats happening run following command which will show terminal output of "laravel_web" service in docker
+For first time it may take up to an hour to initialize the project and install the dependencies.
+To see the terminal output of container run following command in different terminal window, which will show terminal output of "laravel_web" service in docker
  ```
    docker service logs --follow laravel_web
  ```